 When deciding on child custody, family courts take into account numerous factors and considerations.
-Wide-ranging, these can vary a great deal from state to state.
+Wide-ranging, these vary a great deal from state to state and case to case.

-- the mental and physical needs of the child in question; and more.
+- The mental and physical needs of the child in question.

 A particular court may not specifically address each line-item one by one, but they do take into account a child’s general well-being, health, and overall welfare.

 In this case, the court awarded primary child custody to the father.
 Examining the facts and testimony from medical professionals, they determined there was “substantial, competent evidence” to back this decision.

 While other factors were in play, much of this was based on the father’s stance on vaccinations.
 Though the court did not award the mother primary residential child custody, she was awarded significant time-sharing and visitation.